hphelion/documentation/commercial/GA1/commercial.update-101-devplat.md

 ## Update the Database Service {#update-database}

 This section provides details on updating the Database Service for Helion OpenStack Development Platform.
-This assumes that you have already installed the Database Service.
-If you have not, then see the [Helion OpenStack Development Platform Install Guide](http://docs.hpcloud.com/helion/devplatform/install/#install-database).
+This assumes that the Database service is installed in your cloud.

+**Note:** If the Database service is not installed, see the [Helion OpenStack Development Platform Install Guide](http://docs.hpcloud.com/helion/devplatform/install/#install-database).

 ### Download the Database Service {#download-db}

+To download the latest version of the Database service:

 1. In the **Configure Services** panel locate the **Database Service** item in the Configure Services table and select **Download Service** and wait for the download to complete.